webigale/Get_And_Clean_Data/README.md

-# Get_And_Clean_Data
-created for the Coursera - Getting and Cleaning Data - course project
+# Course Project - Getting and Cleaning Data - Coursera

-explain how all of the scripts work and how they are connected
+This file will explain how all of the scripts work and how they are connected.